Project-OSmOSE/osmose-app/docs/user_guide_annotator.md

 The Submit & load next recording button works this way:

-- If several annotations are not tagged, it selects the first one, display an error message and stay on this task
+- If several annotations are not tagged, it displays an error message and stay on this task
 - If all annotations are tagged (or if no annotation has been created), it saves them for this task, and loads the next available task
 - If there is no next available task, the user is sent back to the task list for this campaign.